 and

-(3) The de-identified results on student progress submitted to OSSE by the grantees pursuant to subsection (c)(2) of this section. (e) For purposes of this section, the term
+(C) The de-identified results on student progress submitted to OSSE by the grantees pursuant to subsection (c)(2) of this section;

+(2) For the activities described in subsection (a)(2) and (3) of this section:

+(A) A list of the District agency recipients and the amount of funding for each activity; and

+(B) A description of how the recipient used the funds to address student learning loss.

+(3) A description of any evaluation done pursuant to subsection (a)(4) of this section and the result of the evaluation; and

+(4) An accounting of the indirect and direct administrative costs allowable under subsection (a)(5) of this section.

+(e) For purposes of this section, the term:

 (1) “De-identified data or results” means data or results in which identifying information about a student is removed.